sarvenazrobotics/avr-spi-thermometer-atmega328p/README.md

 - If display flickers → Verify multiplex timing and wiring of digit control lines.

 - If nothing appears → Check SPI connections and latch pin.

+## Summary
+Summary

+This project demonstrates the design and implementation of a real-time digital temperature monitoring system using an ATmega328P microcontroller and an LM35 temperature sensor.The measured analog temperature signal is converted using the internal ADC and displayed on a 4-digit 7-segment display driven through two 74HC595 shift registers via SPI communication.The system efficiently reduces microcontroller I/O usage by leveraging serial-to-parallel conversion and multiplexing techniques, making it both hardware-efficient and scalable.

+Through this project, key embedded systems concepts were applied, including:

+- Analog-to-Digital Conversion (ADC)

+- SPI Communication Protocol

+- Shift Register Cascading

+- Multiplexed Display Control

+- Embedded C Programming

+- Real Hardware Debugging and Signal Validation

+The final implementation was successfully tested on an Arduino Uno platform, producing stable and accurate real-time temperature readings.